PSTAT197-F23/group-sandbox-team-5-section3/README.md

 updated october 2023

-Pippa Lin, Yibo Liang, Jackie Chen hihihi
+Pippa Lin, Yibo Liang, Jackie Chen hihihi how are you